1. About the treatment.

 3. At the clinic.

 A small amount of fluid is injected into the vein at one or more sites and a cotton wool pledget or rubber pad applied (Figures 9,10).
-A bandage is then put onto the leg and a stocking applied to prevent the bandage from working loose.
+A bandage is then put onto the leg and the stocking applied to prevent the bandage from working loose.

 Take a few short 20 minute walks every day and try to avoid standing still for any length of time.

-The success of the injection treatment relies upon the pressure that the bandages and stocking apply to the injected area.
+The success of the injection treatment partly relies upon the pressure that the bandages and stocking apply to the injected area.
 Wear the stocking until the leg is completely comfortable on standing and for at least 1-2weeks, unless the doctor tells you that it can be removed earlier.
 The stocking may be removed temporarily for bathing and whenever the leg is elevated, or at night.